Whistleblower: Donald Trump sought foreign 'interference' in 2020 election | DW | 26.09.2019

 The whistleblower said that Rudolph Giuliani, Trump's personal lawyer, was "a central figure" in the president's interference effort, but that Attorney General William Barr also "appeared to be involved as well."

-In the account, the whistleblower says he or she was not a "direct witness," but had recieved the information from more than half a dozen officials as part of routine "interagency business."
+In the account, the whistleblower said he or she was not a "direct witness," but had received the information from more than half a dozen officials as part of routine "interagency business."

 Attempts to conceal call transcript